dvrpc/TrackingProgress/markdown/Transit Conditions/resources.md

-DVRPC does extensive work with partner agencies to recommend changes for promoting the region’s transit system and transit use.
+DVRPC does extensive work with partner agencies to recommend changes for maintaining the existing transit infrastructure.
 Find relevant planning tools, publications, programs, and resources on our [Transit Planning](https://www.dvrpc.org/Transit/) page.

 See what transit investments are proposed for the region in the Transportation Improvement Program projects for [New Jersey](https://www.dvrpc.org/TIP/NJ/) and [Pennsylvania](https://www.dvrpc.org/tip/pa) counties and the [_Connections 2050_ Plan: Major Regional Projects](https://www.dvrpc.org/webmaps/mrp2050/)